 Leslie M. Gomez

-Leslie M. Gomez is a partner in the White Collar Litigation and Investigations Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
+Leslie M. Gomez is a partner in the Education Counseling, Litigation and Investigation Services and White Collar Litigation and Investigations Groups of Pepper Hamilton LLP, resident in the Philadelphia office.
 Ms. Gomez is co-chair of the firm’s Child Advocacy Practice Group.

 Ms. Gomez focuses her practice on the institutional response to sexual misconduct.
 She provides consulting, counseling and legal advice on all issues related to sexual assault, intimate partner violence, stalking and sexual and gender-based harassment.
 Ms. Gomez helps institutions develop comprehensive sexual misconduct policies, procedures, systems and training programs in compliance with Title IX, the Department of Education’s April 4, 2011 Dear Colleague Letter, the Clery Act, the Campus SaVE Act and state and local laws.